oladebo/USRealEstateProject/README.md

 );

-------US Real Government Analysis Record Business Question:
+## US Real Government Analysis Record Business Question:

 -- 1. Count of NULLs per column
 -- 2. Find all rows with at least one NULL